codan-vidass/MineOfficeAppliance/README.md

 ## Core Instructions

-1. Launch a new command prompt (as Administrator) and start a git-bash console with the following command:
+1. Launch a new command prompt as Administrator.
+You may want to create a shortcut that always launches the console as administrator with the following command:

 ```bash
 C:\PROGRA~1\Git\git-cmd.exe --no-cd --command=usr/bin/bash.exe -l -i